 These data are from the Injuries, Illnesses, and Fatalities program.
 To learn more, see "Nonfatal Occupational Injuries and Illnesses Requiring Days Away from Work for State Government and Local Government Workers, 2008" (HTML) (PDF), news release USDL-10-0230.
 Differences in occupational injuries and illnesses rates in State and local government and private industry may be due to differences in occupation and industry mix.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Nonfatal occupational injuries and illnesses requiring days away from work for State government and local government workers, 2008 on the Internet at http://www.bls.gov/opub/ted/2010/ted_20100304.htm (visited March 11, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Nonfatal occupational injuries and illnesses requiring days away from work for State government and local government workers, 2008 at https://www.bls.gov/opub/ted/2010/ted_20100304.htm (visited February 26, 2024).